top of page

 When will you offer yoga and mindfulness programs for the brain injury community?

-RISE hosted our first 4-week Yoga for Brain Injury series in March 2024, corresponding to Brain Injury Awareness Month.
+Beginning January 2026, Rise will offer weekly accessible drop-in classes along with time for connection for the brain injury community on Fridays at noon.
+We hosted our first 6-week LoveYourBrain Yoga series in March 2025, corresponding to Brain Injury Awareness Month, which we will offer again in March of 2026.
 We hope to offer this series at least once or twice per year.
-This class is open to anyone with lived experience of Traumatic or other Acquired Brain Injury and their caretakers and offers research-backed mindfulness and yoga practices to support resilience following brain injury.
+This class is open to anyone with lived experience of Traumatic or other Acquired Brain Injury and their care givers and offers research-backed mindfulness and yoga practices to support resilience following brain injury.
+Alli also serves as a facilitator of Love Your Brain's 6-week Yoga and Mindset program which is free to the public and hosted in an online platform at a variety of days/times throughout the year.
+Learn more at www.loveyourbrain.com/mindset

 Have another question?
 Email riseyogagettysburg@gmail.com